ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Experiments

 \subsection{User Study}

-We evaluate our method in attributes-aware image generation, alongside three SOTA personalization methods: TI~\cite{gal2022TI}, DreamBooth~\cite{ruiz2022dreambooth}, and InST~\cite{zhang2023inst}.
-A total of 66 participants took part in the survey, including 42 researchers in computer graphics or computer vision, 24 university students.
-The user study was divided into three parts: personalized objects, material guidance, and style guidance.
+We evaluate our method in attributes-aware image generation, alongside three SOTA personalization methods, \ie, TI~\cite{gal2022TI}, DreamBooth~\cite{ruiz2022dreambooth}, and InST~\cite{zhang2023inst}.
+A total of 66 participants took part in the survey, including 42 researchers in computer graphics or computer vision (CGCV), 24 university students (others).
+The user study is divided into three parts, including personalized objects, material guidance, and style guidance.